If you require emergency assistance for storm damage, call NSW SES on 132 500. For life threatening emergencies, call 000.

 To register your pet online go to NSW Pet Registry or email electronic copies of the following to Council

-Upon receiving your documents we'll contact you for payment.
+Upon receiving your documents we'll contact you to discuss payment options.

 To register your pet, you'll need the following:

-Bring your documents to our Customer Service Centre, 126-138 Main Road, Speers Point.
+Bring your documents, including your preferred method of payment to our Customer Service Centre, 126-138 Main Road, Speers Point.

 Send a copy of your documents and a cheque for the correct amount to Lake Macquarie City Council, Box 1906, HRMC, NSW, 2310.
-Alternatively, if you are unable to send a cheque we will contact you for payment upon receiving your documents.
+Alternatively, if you are unable to send a cheque we will contact you to discuss your preferred method of payment upon receiving your documents.

 NSW Government now require owners of cats not desexed by four months of age to pay an $80 annual permit in addition to their one-off lifetime pet registration fee.
 Similarly, owners of dogs of a restricted breed or formally declared to be dangerous are required to pay a $195 annual permit in addition to their one-off lifetime pet registration fee.